openhab/openhab-addons/bundles/org.openhab.binding.tivo/README.md

 ```

 * The item `TiVo_SetChannelName` depends upon a valid `tivo.map` file to translate channel numbers to channel names.
 The openHAB **MAP** transformation service must also be installed.
+* See [this discussion thread] (https://community.openhab.org/t/bogob-big-ol-grid-o-buttons-is-this-even-possible-yes-yes-it-is/115343) for an example of setting up an advanced UI to simulate the look of the TiVo remote.

 **tivo.sitemap:**